Kansas Department of Wildlife, Parks and Tourism: History

 Fish and game laws were first organized in the state of Kansas in the form of the Kansas Fish and Game Department in 1905.
 In 1911, State Fish and Game Department was placed under supervision of the University of Kansas Board of Regents.
 Another reorganization occurred in 1925 when the Fish and Game Department became the Kansas Forestry, Fish and Game Commission, consisting of three members appointed by the Governor.
 In 1978, the Forestry part was dropped from the name.
 The agency became known as the Kansas Fish and Game Commission.
 Finally in 1987, Governor Mike Hayden signed an executive order merging the State Park and Resources Authority and the Kansas Fish and Game Commission to form the Kansas Department of Wildlife and Parks.
 On July 1, 2011, the Division of Travel and Tourism was officially transferred from the Department of Commerce to the Kansas Department of Wildlife and Parks.
 The agency then became known as the Kansas Department of Wildlife, Parks, and Tourism (KDWPT).
-However, Kansas Tourism was reverted back to the Department of Commerce by an executive reorganization order on July 1, 2021, which then triggered the department's name to revert to Kansas Department of Wildlife and Parks (KDWP).
+However, Kansas Tourism was reverted to the Department of Commerce by an executive reorganization order on July 1, 2021, which then triggered the department's name to revert to Kansas Department of Wildlife and Parks (KDWP).